goldsborough/Writer-Tutorial/Part-3/part-3.md

 In part one of this tutorial series on __*Building a text editor with PyQt*__, we built a basic text editor skeleton and already added features for file management, list insertion, undo/redo and more.
 In part two, we turned our text editor into a rich-text editor by adding actions for text-formatting.
-In the third and final part of this series, we'll add some extremely cool extensions to our text editor for:
+In the third and subsequently the fourth part of this series, we'll be adding some extremely cool extensions to our text editor for:

 + Finding and replacing text
 + Inserting an image
-+ Word count
++ Word and symbol count
 + Creating and managing tables
 + Inserting time and date

+This part will deal with the first three extensions and in the fourth and final part I'll discuss the remaining two.

 ## Directory structure